Recovering the geometry of a flat spacetime from background radiation: Introduction

-If a domain $D$ does not have flat boundary, and if $(D_n)_{n\in \N}$ is sequence of domains with flat boundary converging to $D$, then the sequences of the intensities $\iota_n$ of $D_n$ always converges to a limit intensity $\iota_{lim}$.
-This limit intensity is not necessarily equal to the intensity $\iota$ of $D$, but it is independent of the sequence $(D_n)_{n\in\N}$.
-We prove (Theorem \ref{tm:non-flat}) that intensity $\iota$ is at least equal to the limit intensity $\iota_{lim}$, and at most equal to $d\,\iota_{lim}$, where $d$ is the dimension of the spacetime.
-In particular, this shows that the example of Section \ref{ssc:example} exhibits the worst possible behavior with respect to this limit, as the ratio of the intensity of the domain to its limit intensity is the largest possible in dimension $2+1$.
+If a domain $D$ does not have flat boundary, and if $(D_n)_{n\in \N}$ is sequence of domains with flat boundary converging to $D$, then the sequences of the frequency functions $\iota_n$ of $D_n$ always converges to a limit frequency function $\iota_{lim}$.
+This limit frequency function is not necessarily equal to the frequency function $\iota$ of $D$, but it is independent of the sequence $(D_n)_{n\in\N}$.
+We prove (Theorem \ref{tm:non-flat}) that frequency function $\iota$ is at least equal to the limit frequency function $\iota_{lim}$, and at most equal to $d\,\iota_{lim}$, where $d$ is the dimension of the spacetime.
+In particular, this shows that the example of Section \ref{ssc:example} exhibits the worst possible behavior with respect to this limit, as the ratio of the frequency function of the domain to its limit frequency is the largest possible in dimension $2+1$.